Top buy and sell ideas by Ashwani Gujral, Mitesh Thakkar, Sudarshan Sukhani for short term

-Mitesh Thakkar of Miteshthakkar.com advises buying Bajaj Finserv with stop loss at Rs 8,540 and target of Rs 9,000.
+Mitesh Thakkar of Miteshthakkar.com is of the view that one may buy DLF with stop loss at Rs 185.5 and target of Rs 200.

-Celebrations continue on D-Street for the seventh consecutive day in a row on Monday as the S&P BSE Sensex hit a fresh record high of 40,483 while the Nifty50 closed above 11900 levels.
+A volatile day for Indian markets but bulls managed to take Sensex to record highs while Nifty50 had a touch-and-go moment with 12K.

-The final tally on D-Street – the S&P BSE Sensex rose 136 points to end at a record closing high of 40,301 while the Nifty50 closed with gains of 50 points to 11,941 on Monday.
+The Nifty50 had a touch and go moment with 12,000 levels for the first time since June while the S&P BSE Sensex rallied to a fresh record high of 40,606.91 in intraday trade on Wednesday.

-Broader markets underperformed as the S&P BSE Mid-cap index closed flat while the S&P BSE Small-Cap index was up by 0.2 percent.
+Let’s look at the final tally on D-Street – the S&P BSE Sensex rose 221 points to a record closing high of 40,469 while the Nifty50 ended 48 points higher at record closing high of 11,966.
+It hit an intraday high of 12,002 and an intraday low of 11,850.

 Ashwani Gujral of ashwanigujral.com

-Buy Can Fin Home with stop loss at Rs 420 and target of Rs 442
+Buy Raymond with stop loss at Rs 620 and target of Rs 645

-Buy Biocon with stop loss at Rs 258 and target of Rs 273
+Buy Avanti Feed with stop loss at Rs 480 and target of Rs 505

-Sell Amara Raja Batteries with stop loss at Rs 664 and target of Rs 640
+Buy ICICI Bank with stop loss at Rs 475 and target of Rs 500

-Sell Maruti Suzuki with stop loss at Rs 7,460 and target of Rs 7,300
+Buy Adani Enterprises with stop loss at Rs 202 and target of Rs 217

 Mitesh Thakkar of Miteshthakkar.com

-Buy Bajaj Finserv with stop loss at Rs 8,540 and target of Rs 9,000
+Buy Bank Of Baroda with stop loss at Rs 97 and target of Rs 105

-Buy Coal India with stop loss at Rs 209 and target of Rs 228
+Buy DLF with stop loss at Rs 185.5 and target of Rs 200

-Sell Maruti Suzuki with stop loss at Rs 7,490 and target of Rs 7,300
+Buy Ajmera Realty with stop loss at Rs 125 and target of Rs 142

 Sudarshan Sukhani of s2analytics.com

-Buy UltraTech Cement with stop loss at Rs 4,020 and target of Rs 4,650
+Buy Godrej Consumer with stop loss at Rs 725 and target of Rs 780

-Buy Zee Entertainment with stop loss at Rs 285 and target of Rs 315
+Buy HDFC Bank with stop loss at Rs 1224 and target of Rs 1290

 Early Closure to The Great Diwali Discount.
 Last Chance to get Moneycontrol PRO for a year @ Rs.
 289/- only